Abdul-Karim al-Jundi

-Abd al-Karim al-Jundi (عبد الكريم الجندي; 1932 – 2 March 1969) was a Syrian officer and a founding member of the Ba'ath Party's Military Committee which took over power in the country after the 1963 military coup.
-He also served as Minister of Agrarian Reform, and Commander of the National Security Bureau.
+Abd al-Karim al-Jundi (عبد الكريم الجندي; 1932 – 2 March 1969) was a Syrian military officer and founding member of the Ba'ath Party's Military Committee which took over power in the country after the 1963 military coup.
+He also served as Minister of Agrarian Reform, and Director of the National Security Bureau.

-Career
+Biography

 Early life

 Al-Jundi was born to a small landowning family in the rural town of Salamiyah in the Hamah Governorate.
 Though Salamiyah was a predominantly Ismaili town, al-Jundi belonged to the Sunni minority of the area and would later in life be known as 'an inciter of anti-Ismaili sentiments.'
 Al-Jundi received his military training at the Homs Military Academy.

 Ba'ath Party

 Al-Jundi, like many members of his family, joined the Ba'ath Party early in his youth.
 In 1960, al-Jundi, then a captain in the army of the United Arab Republic (UAR), became a founding member of the secretive Military Committee of the Ba'ath Party.
 In the beginning, the Military Committee's goal was to rebuild the Ba'ath Party, which had been dissolved on the orders of Gamal Abdel Nasser when the UAR was founded, and establish a new party leadership.
 Following the Syrian secessionist coup of 1961 that ended the UAR, the Military Committee started planning its own coup against the secessionist government.

 On 8 March 1963, the Military Committee launched a successful coup against the government of Nazim al-Qudsi, bringing the Ba'ath Party to power in Syria.
 Following the coup, al-Jundi became a member of the National Council for the Revolutionary Command, and the Ba'ath Party Regional Command.
 Between 1963 and 1964, he served as commander of the Rocket Forces at al-Qutayfah.